nmdias/FeedKit/README.md

 $ pod install
 ```

-To just try it out:
+Or, if you just wish try it out, run the following command:

 ```bash
 $ pod try FeedParser